nerab/twmail/README.md

 TODO Continue description ...

 The approach chosen for `twmail` also addresses SPAM filtering.
 Handling that remains the responsibility of the mail server.
 Anything that makes it to the INBOX is treated as task.

+### Hooks
+twmail comes with an advanced implementation that supports hooks.
+This makes handling incoming mail very simple for someone familiar with shell scripting, and there is no need to edit the supplied scripts.

+When fetchmail is configured to use `twmail_hooks` instead of `twmail`, the script will call the `twmail_hook` command (must be in the user's `$PATH`).
+Within the hook script, the fields of the parsed email are available as environment variables:

+    TWMAIL_DATE
+    TWMAIL_MESSAGE_ID
+    TWMAIL_FROM
+    TWMAIL_TO
+    TWMAIL_SUBJECT
+    TWMAIL_BODY

+Have a look at test/helpers/test_hook for a very simple implementation.

+If you prefer a hook with a different name, specify it in the TWMAIL_HOOK environment variable in your `.fetchmailrc`.
+For example, if your home directory contains a script called `taskwarrior-import.sh`, edit the `mda` line to look like this:

+    mda TWMAIL_HOOK=~/taskwarrior-import.sh twmail_hooks

+## Housekeeping
+By default fetchmail will mark retrieved messages as read, but leave them on the server.
+For housekeeping purposes, it may be desirable to delete messages from the server once they were successfully imported into TaskWarrior.

+There are two ways to achieve this:

+1. Create a filter on the server side that deletes all read mail to a dedicated folder (perhaps "Archive" or "Trash"), or simply deletes it.
+1. Run fetchmail with the --nokeep option, which will delete retrieved messages from the server.

+Which option to choose depends on the capabilities of your mail server (Google Mail cannot handle mails based on their read status), and on your level of trust in twmail.
+I recommend leaving mails on the server until you are confident that everything works as expected.

+## Testing
+twmail comes with a basic set of tests.

+TODO Provide an alternative fetchmailrc with a different account for test purposes.

 ## Contributing